 3.2 Best Ingredients for Homemade Tortillas

-- Corn Masa Harina or All-Purpose Flour: For corn tortillas, opt for masa harina, which is specially processed corn flour.
-For flour tortillas, all-purpose flour is commonly used.
+- Corn Masa Harina or All-Purpose Flour: For corn tortillas use masa harina.
+For flour tortillas, plain all-purpose flour is fine.

-- Water: Warm water is ideal as it helps hydrate the dough better and enhances elasticity.
+- Water: Warm water hydrates the dough better and makes it stretchy.

-- Optional Fats: For flour tortillas, adding fats like lard or oil can improve texture and flavor.
+- Optional Fats: For flour tortillas, a bit of lard or oil makes them extra soft and tasty.

 4. Step-by-Step Recipe for Homemade Corn Tortillas